What we do

 These two days of meetings and collective discussions were organised around several distinct times.

-The second day was devoted to in-depth discussions on the issue of values.
+The second day was devoted to extensive discussions on the issue of "values".
 At the heart of the COSMO-ART project, the question of the values attributed to rock art sites by different groups poses several challenges (epistemological, methodological, etc.).
-The various annual seminars of COSMO-ART represent an opportunity for the collective to discuss these issues in depth.
-During this seminar, Jean-Jacques Delannoy presented how he mobilised this question of values in his own research in antropho-geomorphology.
-Finally, the group discussed the use of video tools for the COSMO-ART project and the interest of making a film on the research project and the main contributions of the research undertaken.
+The planned biannual meetings of the COSMO-ART team will provide an opportunity to discuss and develop these issues.
+During this meeting, Jean-Jacques Delannoy presented his approach to this question of "values" in his own research in anthropo-geomorphology.
+Finally, the group discussed the application of video to the COSMO-ART project and the benefits of making a film about the research project and the main contributions of the research..

 COSMO-ART kick-off meeting